MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-networking.md

 # Networking considerations for sustainable workloads on Azure

 Most workloads in the cloud rely heavily on networking to operate.
-Whether it's internal networking, or public facing workloads, the components and services used in provisioned solutions should be designed with sustainability in mind.
-Consider that network equipment consumes electricity, including traffic between the data centers and end consumer.
-Learn about considerations and recommendations to enhance and optimize the network efficiency to reduce unnecessary carbon emissions.
+Whether internal networking or public-facing workloads, the components and services used in provisioned solutions must consider the impact of carbon emissions.
+Consider that network equipment consumes electricity, including traffic between the data centers and end consumers.
+Learn about considerations and recommendations to enhance and optimize network efficiency to reduce unnecessary carbon emissions.

+Internet traversal between data centers and end consumers is a significant [Scope 3 emission](/azure/architecture/framework/sustainability/sustainability-design-methodology#briefly-about-emission-scopes).
+Therefore, recommendations in this section are aligned with the Principles of Green Software [Networking](https://principles.green/principles/networking/) area to improve networking efficiency.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)